 |pH Value (5% solution)||6.5-8.5|

 |Drying Loss||0.5% Max.|

 |Melting Point||240 deg.
 C Min.|

-Stored in tightly closed containers in a cool, dry area.
+Packed in 25 kg or 250 kg net drums each and stored in tightly closed containers in a cool, dry area.
 Avoid light.
 Content is unchanged in two years.

-Zinc pyrithione is safe when used as an anti-dandruff agent in rinse-off hair care products and the concentration does not exceed 2%.
+Zinc pyrithione is safe when used as an anti-dandruff agent in rinse-off hair care products, and the concentration does not exceed 2%.
 Avoid contact with eyes and skin, and avoid inhalation of steam.
 Wash hands after use and prohibit eating or drinking in the workplace.

 OM-1563, Zinc pyridine thioneone, de-squaman, N-HYDROXYPYRIDINETHIONE ZINC SALT, zincpolyanemine, bis(1-hydroxy-2-(1h)-pyridinethionato) zinc

 Contact us if you want to get the latest zinc pyrithione (ZPT) price and download zinc pyrithione SDS/MSDS.